Micro Rainbow’s social inclusion programme is an integral part of its holistic approach to integration

 In the UK, the stress of reliving their traumatic experiences whilst claiming asylum, together with the discrimination they experience as refugees, exacerbates the low self-esteem and lack of confidence experienced by LGBTI asylum seekers.
 They are also excluded by their family members, compatriots, Black Asian, Minority Ethnic, and Refugee (BAMER) communities, and religious spaces where refugees traditionally receive support.
 They face extreme isolation as a direct result of their sexuality, gender identity or intersex status.
 Group-based activities that increase confidence and self-esteem, and build life skills and new connections, are much-needed but rare.

 The visit to the Wetlands was one such rare opportunity.
-The group of eight LGBTI refugees and asylum seekers from MRI were given special out of hours access to the site.
+The group of eight LGBTI refugees and asylum seekers from Micro Rainbow were given special out of hours access to the site.
 They were treated to a guided tour, which was as much fun as it was informative.
 Parallels were drawn between the site being a place of refuge and tranquillity for various types of wildlife, and a place of sanctuary for those refugees and asylum seekers who have had to flee persecution in their home countries.

 The tour was followed by a choreography session in The Old Engine Room inspired by the movements of the birds and other wildlife in the reserve.
 The workshop series is intended to give members a space to freely express themselves using their bodies.
-At MRI, we focus on expressive creativity to help heal the trauma that LGBTI refugees and asylum seekers experience because of the persecution they suffered.
+At Micro Rainbow, we focus on expressive creativity to help heal the trauma that LGBTI refugees and asylum seekers experience because of the persecution they suffered.
 We have seen first-hand the positive impact this type of creativity can have in boosting confidence, relieving stress and engendering a great sense of community within our group.

 Our next excursions